aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 ### 3.2 Getting Candidate visit data

-A GET request of the form
+A GET request of the form:

 ```
 GET /candidates/$CandID/$VisitLabel